visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    Note the upper right corner of each imaging plane is marked in green.
    The upper right corner for the near plane (red) is on the bottom left because the near plane is reflected across the x and y axes.

-Following the ray corners, we see that the upper right corner for the near plane is actually on the bottom left, because the whole near plane has been reflected to accomodate the fact that it is behind the frustum.
+Following the ray corners, we see that the upper right corner for the near plane is actually on the bottom left, because the whole near plane has been reflected to accommodate the fact that it is behind the frustum.
 This explains why the spatial extents mesh appears upside down; it is actually reflected across the x and y axes.

 Visualizing with VisIt